 Who am I?

 Prior to working as a therapist, I was a journalist for 15 years.
-I've also worked as an academic and spent some years after my undergraduate degree doing a Masters and then further postgraduate study.
+I've also worked as an academic and spent some years after my undergraduate degree completing a Masters and then further postgraduate study.

 Most therapists, no matter what approach they have trained in, work in their own way.
-My priority is always to find a way of being in relationship with my clients that allows me to be most present and authentic, open to feeling and understanding how it is for them to be with me and to be more generally.
-In that way I can support you to do the work they really want to do.
-I chose to train in Gestalt therapy because of its focus on the here and now and the emphasis it places on the importance of the relationship that exists between client and therapist.
+My priority is always to find a way of being in a relationship with my clients that allows me to be present and authentic, open to feeling and understanding how it is for them to be with me and to be more generally.
+In that way I can support you to do the work you really want to do.
+I chose to train in Gestalt therapy because it has a focus on the here and now and the emphasis it places on the importance of the relationship that exists between client and therapist.

 What we will explore together is what is real and significant in your life at this moment:

-Through compassion and respect, authenticity and creativity I know that therapy can give us opportunities to feel understood and accepted, to make different choices and change our lives.
+Through compassion and respect, authenticity and creativity, I know that therapy can give us opportunities to feel understood and accepted, to make different choices and change our lives.
 I am committed to reflective, ethical practice and to my own personal and professional development.
-I am a Registered member of BACP (www.bacp.co.uk) and GPTI (gpti.org.uk) and signed up to their codes of ethics.
+I am a Registered member of BACP (www.bacp.co.uk) and signed up to their Code of Ethics.
 I am in regular clinical supervision for my work.